 Whether you're hitting the beach for a day or staying for a week, the same guidelines apply.
 Try to stick as closely to your normal eating schedule as possible.
 Bring a cooler with some of the foods listed above and plenty of ice.
 Pack ample water and encourage frequent sipping.
 The hot sun can be dehydrating, and the cool ocean water and tons of fun can distract kids from drinking fluids.

-Food is present constantly and in big, showy ways.
-Delbridge suggests reminding children that just because food is there, doesn't mean the family needs to eat it.
+Food is present constantly on cruise ships and in big, showy ways.
+Remind children that just because food is there, doesn't mean the family needs to eat it.
 Be a role model to your kids and encourage them to eat mindfully when they are hungry.

 Visiting Family or Friends

 Whether you're traveling with others or staying in their homes, you may run into well-meaning food pushers.
 Give relatives and friends a kind heads-up to your expectations when it comes to offering food to your children.
 Help them find other ways to express love and warmth such as reading a story or taking your child for a special outing.